Updated August 2020

 40 North

-This cute bungalow has some of the best pizza and wine.
+This cute bungalow has some of the best Neapolitan pizza and wine in Austin, TX.
 Start with the labneh (strained yogurt with za’atar), fried cauliflower, and crispy potatoes for appetizers while you wait for the pizza.
 The hot honey is probably their most popular pizza but also look at their board for their current pizza collab.

 I love the hot honey pizza with tomato, ricotta, coppa, parm, fresno, and Mike’s Hot Honey with a glass of Lambrusco.